microsoft/MixedReality-WebRTC/README.md

 ## Known Issues

-The current version is a public preview which contains known issues that are being addressed:
+The current version is a public preview which contains known issues:

 - HoloLens 2 exhibits some small performance penalty due to the [missing support (#157)](https://github.com/webrtc-uwp/webrtc-uwp-sdk/issues/157) for SIMD-accelerated YUV conversion in WebRTC UWP SDK on ARM.
 - H.264 hardware video encoding (UWP only) exhibits some quality degrading (blockiness).
 See [#74]((https://github.com/webrtc-uwp/webrtc-uwp-sdk/issues/74)) and [#153]((https://github.com/webrtc-uwp/webrtc-uwp-sdk/issues/153)) for details.